 Tympanometry (eardrum measurement)

 The mobility of your eardrum is measured with a constructive pressure in your ear canal.
-The eardrum must be mobile, so that you are able to ‘clear’ it.
+The eardrum must be flexible, so that you are able to ‘clear’ it.
 If not, further examination by the ENT specialist is required.

 Perimetry (visual field research)